lifunudt/M2SLAM/README.md

 **Current version:** 1.0.0

 ### introduction

-M2SLAM is a novel visual SLAM system with memory management to overcome two major challenges in reducing memory con- sumption of visual SLAM: efficient map data scheduling between the memory and the external storage, and map data persistence method (i.e., the data out- lives the process that created it).
+**M2SLAM** is a novel visual SLAM system with **memory management** to overcome two major challenges in reducing memory con- sumption of visual SLAM: efficient map data scheduling between the memory and the external storage, and map data persistence method (i.e., the data out- lives the process that created it).
 We redesign the framework of a visual SLAM system to contain a SLAM front end and a database server end.
 The front end maintains a localization and a mapping process, as well as map data scheduling between the memory and the database.
 We propose a map data scheduling method to organize map data considering the local spatial character among keyframes.
 The server end provides data services from a spatial database for global map data storage and accessing.

 <img src="https://github.com/lifunudt/M2SLAM/blob/master/image/framework.png" alt="M2SLAM" height="180" />

-The framework of M2SLAM is shown above.
-The framework of M2SLAM is shown in Fig. 1, which includes the front end and the server end.
-We implement the front end based on ORB_SLAM2[1-2] by extending its tracking, local mapping, and loop closing module, and adding one novel memory managing module.
+The framework of **M2SLAM** is shown above, which includes the front end and the server end.
+We implement the front end based on **ORB_SLAM2[1-2]** by extending its tracking, local mapping, and loop closing module, and adding one novel memory managing module.
 The server end publishes data services for map data storage and accessing.

 ### 1. License